About Yarning

 About the competition

-The competition is open to Aboriginal and Torres Strait Islander students from across Australia who are currently enrolled in secondary school and fall into one of the following year groups:
+The competition is open to Aboriginal and Torres Strait Islander students from across Australia who are currently enrolled in secondary school in one of the following year groups:

 Entries can be submitted online via the entry form.

-For students under the age of 18, parent or guardian consent is required.
-This is incorporated into the entry form.
+For students under the age of 18, parent or guardian consent is required (see the entry form).

 Themes

-Students can choose from any of the following themes for their submission:
+Students choose from any of the following themes for their submission:

-Explore the deep connection First Nations peoples have with the land and waters, and traditional practices.
+Explore the deep connection Aboriginal and Torres Strait Islander peoples have with the land and waters, and traditional practices.

 Share stories of strength, resilience and cultural pride within your community.

-Share your thoughts on reconciliation and its significance to First Nations peoples and the broader community.
+Share your thoughts on reconciliation and its significance.

 Creative Mediums

-Students can choose from any of the following themes for their submission:
+Students can choose from any of the following mediums for their submission:

 Artwork

-A two-dimensional artwork (think painting, drawing or illustration).
+A visual artwork (think painting, drawing or illustration).
 Maximum size of 100 cm x 100 cm.

 Text

-A piece of writing that can be handwritten and scanned or typed.
+A piece of writing that can be typed or handwritten and scanned.
 Maximum 400 words.

 A single photograph or multiple, taken with a digital or analogue camera.